waldrain/waldrain.github.io/pv.md

 In the evening of September 3, we watched TV and consumed 0.4 kWh.
 The battery pole voltage remained unchanged at 25.9 V, so all seems to be well.

+2021-09-05: During the night, the battery

+2021-09-05: Raised float charging voltage from 27.6 to 28, and boost reconnect charging volage from 26.4 to 26.8 V.